NLR-DevTeam/PayloadLib/README.md

 # PayloadLib

-Easier approach for Bukkit to send & handle custom payloads, simple & powerful.
+Easier approach for **Paper** to send & handle custom payloads, simple & powerful.

 We support a wide range of types, please see [[Supported Data Types]](#supported-data-types).

+> [!NOTE]
+> CraftBukkit and Spigot are not supported, and this plugin is likely to crash when running on them.

 ## Importing